HariSekhon/Knowledge-Base/eks.md

 If you're using my [DirEnv](direnv.md) [configurations](https://github.com/HariSekhon/Environments) you should have edited the `EKS_CLUSTER` setting so that it is automatically set when you cd to the right directory, otherwise set the environment variable manually in your shell.

+### Update Deprecated / Removed API objects

+See the [Kubernetes Upgrades](kubernetes-upgrades.md) page covering this for Kubernetes clusters on any platform.

 ### Upgrade Control Plane